MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-complex-units-product-based-contract-lines-sales.md

 6. Save and close the form.
 7. Repeat steps 2-6 for all the properties that together will make up the quantity for the product-based contract line.

-With quantity factors set up, when the user creates a contract line for this product, the quantity of the contract line is locked and is calculated as a product of the property values that the user enters for that contract line.
+With quantity factors set up, when the user creates a contract line for this product, the quantity of the contract line is locked.
+The quantity is then calculated as a product of the property values for that contract line.